jakelangham/kestrel/docs/source/settings_and_parameters/topog.rst

 The *Topog* block specifies the topography to be used for the simulation.
-Topography can be given either as a Digital Elevation Model (DEM) or through a parameterized analytic function.
+Topography can be given either as a Digital Elevation Model (DEM) or through a parameterised analytic function.
 The *Topog* block is identified using the block keyword :code:`Topog:`.

 There is a single **required** parameter in the *Topog* block: